Elearning Content Developer banner

 History and Evolution of eLearning Content Development

-• Mobile Learning (2010s-Present): The proliferation of smartphones and tablets led to the rise of mobile learning (mLearning).
-Content is now designed to be accessible on various devices.
+• Mobile-Friendly Design: The proliferation of smartphones and tablets led to the development of mobile learning (mLearning), which focused on delivering content optimized for mobile devices.

 Highlights